Professional. TV Narration Voice Over.

 It also takes a great studio setup.
 And some other things, probably.
 Point is, it’s more than just reading.

 Rex has honed his narration skills to a high polish.
 He treats his work with a great degree of care and consideration.

-Reality Show voice overs can cover a range of needs – pithy, conversational narrator-as-host, off-screen dialogue additions, or ADR in some cases, or catchy, casual bumpers that introduce and conclude a show.
+Reality Show voice overs can cover a range of needs – pithy, conversational narrator-as-host.
+Off-screen dialogue additions or ADR Catchy, casual bumpers that introduce and conclude a show.
 Every project is unique in this fun, ever-changing genre.
 The key is to be open to bigger performances.
-This is where sarcasm and snark come to play, two attributes Rex is always more than glad to discharge into a project.
-It comes just a little too naturally to him.
+This is where sarcasm and snark come to play, two attributes that come a little too naturally to Rex.

-In the tradition of voices like Bob Vila and Mike Rowe, Rex has his own interpretation of the DIY homeowner – by being one himself!
+Like Bob Vila and Mike Rowe, Rex has his own take on the DIY homeowner – by being one himself!
 As a child, his father would take him into houses under construction to point out where all the tubs and sinks and toilets were going.
-Earlier in life, he worked as a construction gofer, freelance laborer and parking lot restoration, and later a maintenance man for a number of prominent Baltimore office buildings and shopping centers.
+Later on in life, he worked as:

-He at least tries to fix everything that breaks in his 90 year old house, so he understands most sides of the construction industry and can authentically convey that in his performances.
+And he at least tries to fix everything that breaks in his 97 year old house.
+Long story short, Rex understands the construction industry and can authentically convey that in his performances.

-The key to a compelling biography is effective, engrossing voice over narration.
-Biographies can often display a disparate series of images – jumping constantly from reenactment footage to still images zooming in and out, to maps and dry ice, and other such mood-setting sequences.
+The key to an effective biography is quality voice over narration.
+Biographies can often display a jarring series of images – jumping constantly from reenactment footage to still images zooming in and out, to maps and dry ice, and other such mood-setting sequences.
 As such, biographies often rely on the narrator to act as an anchor and a guide for the audience, allowing these elements to gel into a complete product.